-Practicum required concurrently: HEA790
+Practicum required concurrently: HEA790.

+Exit Performance Portfolio required for credit.
 The seminar for classroom experience supports students' growth as they assume the teaching role in health/family and consumer science.
 It is the setting for students to interpret and discuss their field-based experiences and transform them into skills, knowledge, attitudes and values for the health classroom.
 The seminar provides a cohort/support for students to address problems, find solutions, and share best practices which they have observed and used themselves.
 They will also be able to relate current research in health education to a real school setting.
 They master understanding and practice of the Massachusetts Curriculum Frameworks, develop the skills necessary for the teacher tests, and become familiar with the current reforms and changes in state regulations on educator licensure.

-Individualized M.Ed.
+INDIVIDUALIZED M.ED.
 (EIE, EIH)

-EIH620 Introduction to Humane Education - 4 credits
+EIH620Introduction to Humane Education - 4 creditsDistance learning module available through affiliation with the

-Distance learning module available through affiliation with the International Institute for Humane Education, Surry, ME
+International Institute for Humane Education, Surry, ME.
 This directed study introduces the field of humane education and helps students acquire skills and knowledge needed by the humane educator.
 Specifically, the course introduces teaching and learning styles and provides strategies to present and communicate principles and issues of humane education in the community.